 And that is what we saw in 2001 and again in 2008 (as shown by the arrows), that is, large portfolio outflows resulted in a sharp depreciation of the Rand to record multi-year lows as a result.

-Then finally, in regard to last year and in 2010, short-term fund inflows have again returned strongly.
+Then finally, in regard to 2009 and in 2010, short-term fund inflows returned again.